Last Updated: December 06, 2022

 Note: Tax Loss Harvesting must be done before the end of the tax year, which in the United States is December 31.
 Individual tax lots within a particular coin can have different cost bases, so please ensure you are considering the taxable implications of each trade before executing it.
 If you are unsure, you can manually add the trade in CoinTracker to see what happens before you actually make the trade.

-If you have any questions or comments about crypto taxes let us know on Twitter @CoinTracker.
+If you have any questions or comments about crypto taxes, let us know on X @CoinTracker.

-CoinTracker integrates with 300+ cryptocurrency exchanges, 8,000+ blockchains, and makes bitcoin tax calculations and portfolio tracking simple.
+CoinTracker integrates with 300+ cryptocurrency exchanges, 8,000+ cryptocurrencies, and makes crypto tax calculations and portfolio tracking simple.

 Disclaimer: This post is informational only and is not intended as tax advice.
 For tax advice, please consult a tax professional.